Issaqueena Ave, Clarksdale, MS

 I’m a newish writer and an oldish writer.
-My newest accomplishments are getting published in Lilith, Zeek, Psoriasis Advance, West Michigan Blues, Jewish Currents, BUST blog and JWA blog.
+My newest accomplishments are getting published in Kveller, Lilith, Zeek, Psoriasis Advance, West Michigan Blues, Jewish Currents, BUST online and Jewish Women Archive.
 My oldest were getting published a few times in a couple of local journals including Voices (Dyer Ives Poetry Contest), and Display Magazine at Grand Rapids Junior College.
 I was well known in the creative writing department there, because the professor used one of my published stories for years as an example of a great story with a bad ending.

 Writing and acting have always been passions of mine, but in 1990 I was invited to help form Last Minute Improv, and we really took off, performing all over west Michigan.
 I had a very busy life with three children, a husband, work, improv, and a mother with Alzheimer’s.
 Improv was so fulfilling for me that writing mostly faded into the background, except for occasional poems.

 By 2005, I was no longer working in Jewish education, which I had done since 1978 (along with a few other jobs, book selling being my favorite as well as playing Midge on the children’s television show, Come On Over).
 I began to work in public schools in various capacities.
 In 2007 I created a program for the Grand Rapids Children’s Museum about getting a library card and presented it to over 2,000 Kindergarten and first graders.
-In 2009 I started teaching my Zip-Zap improv classes in after school programs, boys and girls clubs, a theatre day camp, a hospital, and most recently at GRIOT, a teen program in Clarksdale, Mississippi.
+In 2009 I started teaching my Zip-Zap improv classes in after school programs, boys and girls clubs, a theatre day camp, a hospital, and at GRIOT, a teen program in Clarksdale, Mississippi (I am a passionate blues fan and I consider Clarksdale my second home).
 My favorite age is middle-schoolers, just as it was when I prepared kids for Bar and Bat Mitzvahs.

 I'm told that I capture teenage voices well.
 Perhaps, it's because I never grew up.